When designing employee training, a primary goal is to ensure that knowledge is actually retained and not simply forgotten shortly afterwards.

 - Posing thought-provoking questions

-Kirkpatrick’s Training Model consists of four levels of evaluation:
+The Kirkpatrick Model lists four levels of training evaluation:

 - Reaction: What did learners think and feel about the training?